winston-lab/build-annotations/README.md

 ## description

 Given a FASTA file, transcript annotation, and ORF annotation, this pipeline creates several annotation files (genic, convergent, divergent, and intergenic regions) which are useful for other pipelines.
-It also creates a coverage file of GC% in an 11bp running window.
+It also creates a coverage file of GC% in a running window.
 This pipeline is usually called as a subworkflow of other pipelines rather than being run independently.
 This allows multiple pipelines (e.g. for different assays) to share the same 'build-annotations' pipeline.

 ## requirements: